Type B Personality

 Communication power should be renamed “Type B” power.
 They observe nuances that are invisible to most people.
 The eye contact, muscle tension, a glance, arm position, how far the lips are parted, along with a long list of other manifestations.
 They observe all of these features and tailor their words and content to play into or sway the direction of the conversation.

-A memorized script would be spotted in less than a few seconds, so the salesperson must be flexible with the responses.
+A memorized script would be spotted in a few seconds, so the salesperson must be flexible with the responses.
 Flexibility is very difficult for most people, but it’s child’s play to the Type B personalities.
 This is one of the reasons they are successful attorneys.
 They know how to ask questions to nudge witnesses in a certain direction.

 High energy and easy going are not inconsistent expressions.